nerd-in-a-mooc/graylog/README.md

 You will find good configurations files and explanation that will walk you through the set up, the configuration and the daily use of Graylog.

-You will either be able to start with a fully **functionnal cluster** made of
+You will either be able to start with a fully **functional cluster** made of

 - 1 NGINX Loadbalancer
 - 3 Graylog/MongoDB nodes